DaveCaulfield/hangman/testing.md

 ## Game functionality

- - The game was tested through development to ensure features worked as they were introduced.
+ - The game was tested throughout development to ensure features worked as they were introduced.
- - The games features work as expected eg random word is generated and displayed correctly, letters display correctly, lives deduct accordingly, player wins or player loses all work as expected.
+ - The games features have been found to work as expected eg random word is generated and displayed correctly, letters display correctly, lives deduct accordingly, player wins or player loses all work as expected.
  - The game was tested by friends and family.
  - The game checked by peer code review.

 ## Game input validation
- - User input validataion has been applied in the application.
+ - User input validataion checks have been applied in the code.
  - Input validation was tested and works as expected.

- - eg user enters a charcter that is not a letter then feedback message is returned.
+ - eg user enters a charcter that is not a letter then a custom feedback message is returned.
  ![invalid game input](docs/readme-images/input-one.png)

-- eg user enters more than one charcter then feedback message is returned.
+- eg user enters more than one charcter then a custom feedback message is returned.
  ![invalid game input](docs/readme-images/input-two.png)